-(Elmer hasn’t say much for a long time, just leading the way.
+(Elmer hasn’t said much for a long time, just leading the way.
 Night has long since fallen, but instead of settling for a place to set up camp, he speeds up, his obvious stiffness and aching notwithstanding.
 We must be close indeed.)

 I wait, it seems forever, till Reno leaves, give it a couple more heartbeats till I’m sure none watch my path, then duck into the tent myself.

 “Deirdre!” they both gasp, but hissing-quiet.
 Lufti grabs his chest; I drop to his side immediately and push my ear against him.
 Yes, I can hear the faint murmur, but I think he’s stable for now.
 Who am I kidding?
 I haven’t the foggiest notion of how much deviation a heart can take.